Here are some quick answers to questions I’m frequently asked:

 - Should I have my own publishing house?
 My own logo?
 An LLC?

 - Will you read my book to decide what should be on the cover?
-No… or not unless you pay me $30 per hour billable reading time (beyond any art that I produce for you.)
-While I often read books after the fact, that’s for pleasure.
-Reading your book is simply not part of designing a cover for you.
+No… or not unless you pay me $20 per hour billable reading time (beyond any art that I produce for you.)
+I realize this sounds harsh, but reading a book will take several hours, and this is a business.
+And while I often read client books after the fact, that’s for pleasure.